Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 Thus, vibrations of individual molecules are superpositions of vibration with bare molecular frequency $\Omega_\rmv$ and collective molecular vibration, defined by polariton frequencies, $\Omega_{\pm}$.
 Importantly, the polaritonic contribution has no prefactor $1/N$, which would make it negligible at the limit of $N\rightarrow\infty$.
 This is one of the key findings of this work, showing that for non-equilibrium initial conditions, the polaritons modify dramatically the local molecular vibrations.
 Note that $\Lambda$ depends on the particle density $N/\mathcal{V}$ only via $\omega_d=\sqrt{\mu^2_0N/(m\epsilon_0\mathcal{V})}$ which attains a finite value in the large $N$ (thermodynamic) limit.
 The only situation in which the molecules are not affected by the polaritonic modes is if their initial vibrational velocities are so large that $v_i\gg x_0 \Omega_\rmv$.

 In Fig.~\ref{fig:phase_space}, we visualize the local molecular dynamics under resonant VSC for different values of the VRS and different initial velocities.
 Fig.~\ref{fig:phase_space}(a) shows the emergence of beatings in local vibrations under strong coupling ($\Omega_R/\Omega_\rmv=0.07$) that suppresses molecular vibrations on the long time scale.
 For ultrastrong coupling ($\Omega_R/\Omega_\rmv=0.5$) in Fig.~\ref{fig:phase_space}(b), we observe that the short-time dynamics are also significantly affected by the collective oscillations.
 Next, in Figs.~\ref{fig:phase_space}(c-e) we provide the phase space visualization of the local vibrations for multiple molecules with different initial velocities and normalized VRS $\Omega_R/\Omega_\rmv=0.07$.
 At short times [$t=5/\Omega_\rmv$, Fig.~\ref{fig:phase_space}(c)] all molecules seem to follow a circular trajectory around the origin.
 However, with time [$t=25/\Omega_\rmv$, Fig.~\ref{fig:phase_space}(d)], the trajectories gradually spiral towards the origin.
 This indicates that the vibrational energy is being transferred to the cavity.
 The cavity-induced resonant beatings force the molecular trajectories to spend more time closer to the phase-space origin, where their energy is low.
 This means that local molecular vibrations are effectively temporarily frozen [see Fig.~\ref{fig:phase_space}(e)].
 For comparison, an uncoupled molecule [gray trajectories in Figs.~\ref{fig:phase_space}(c-e)] follows a fixed circular trajectory with constant total energy.
 Thus, from Fig.~\ref{fig:phase_space} it becomes clear that the modifications of the collective vibrations $X(t)$ are imprinted on the local molecular dynamics and drastically modify the individual molecular vibrations.
+This suggests a unique and general mechanism for modifying local molecular vibrations under resonant collective VSC in a cavity, particularly in the limit of many molecules.
+Thus we expect that the cavity-induced resonant beating, can herald significant modifications in in the out-of-equilibrium vibrational dynamics of molecules in activated complexes formed during chemical reactions.